digipres/publications/ipres/ipres-2017/papers/digital-preservation-training-needs-assessment-toolkit-a-collabo.md

   in-house curricula.
 For the wider community, the toolkit is intended as a resource for developing digital curation and preservation training programmes.
 creators:
-- Mason, Sarah
+- Sarah Mason
-- Pretlove, Lee
+- Lee Pretlove
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:931130/download
 grand_parent: iPRES